Best Calf Exercises for Women: Good Routines, Great Results

 Calf exercises for women are easy to add to any strength training program.
 Just do the following calf-shaping exercises 2-3 times a week for about four weeks and you’ll see slimmer and firmer calves in no time.

-One of the best ways to target those calves?
+What’s one of the best calf workouts?
 Jumping rope.
 Yes, you probably did it in grade school but it’s time to bring it back — get in your cardio while toning your calves and warming up.
 Focus on using your calf muscles to propel you upward.
 You can vary between short, quick jumps and high, powerful jumps that get you up there.
 If you find jumping rope to be tedious, bring back some of those sweet tricks you did on the playground or throw in some double unders — they’re always a good time.

 Fun fact: Kate Hudson jumps rope like a boss.
 No jump rope?
 No problem, just jump up and down in place.
-If you really want to feel the burn, try squat jumps to strengthen not only your calves but your thighs and glutes too — oh, and they’ll also do a number on your heart and lungs, which means they’ll also torch some of that extra fat you can’t seem to get rid of.
+If you really want to feel the burn, try squat jumps for a smokin’ calves workout that will strengthen not only your calves but your thighs and glutes too — oh, and they’ll also do a number on your heart and lungs, which means they’ll also torch some of that extra fat you can’t seem to get rid of.

 Weighted Calf Raises